Visceral fat

 Gold-standard measurement is MRI or DEXA scanning.
 These are not routine in NHS care unless clinically indicated.
 Practical at-home proxies have decent evidence:

-• Waist circumference.
+- Waist circumference.
 Measure at the level of the belly button, exhale, do not suck in.
-UK guidance suggests under 80 cm for women and under 94 cm for men is lower-risk; above 88 cm and 102 cm is high-risk.
+Commonly used cut-offs (from IDF and earlier NICE guidance) put lower-risk under 80 cm for women and under 94 cm for men, and high-risk above 88 cm and 102 cm.
+Current NICE NG246 favours waist-to-height ratio over fixed waist cut-offs.

 What reduces visceral fat